 This page shows artworks and links relating to Juliet’s interest in nature, science and resonance.

-Scroll down for research images of the current project HERTZ and go to blog for information about the project and up to date developments.
+Scroll down to the bottom for early research images of the current project HERTZ and go to blog for information about the project and up to date developments.

 HERTZ is supported by Unlimited and is in collaboration with Dr Graeme Marlton at the Meteorology Dept. Reading University, Professor Bill Chaplin at the Astrophysics Dept. Birmingham University and mathematician Andrew Gibbs.
 Producer is Kate Stoddart.